-All children are offered a series of visits during the summer term - they are invited to attend an afternoon every week during the second half term and this also includes having lunch in the dinner hall.
+All children are offered a series of visits during the summer term - they are invited to attend an afternoon every week during the second half term.
 The purpose of these visits is for the children to meet their new practitioners and start to become familiar with the environment.
 These children are accompanied by a member of staff from Nursery.
 For children who do not attend our Nursery, practitioners, with parental permission, will also go to visit the children in their current pre-school setting or arrange a meeting with the pre-school leader to discuss their development in detail.
 These children will also be invited to attend the afternoon sessions in the Reception class.